 - Abnormal stress on the foot: from decreased ankle flexibility, pronation, or a high BMI

-- Footwear: particularly a rigid sole and toe spring, which limits the activity of the foot muscles and hinders the plantar fascia’s ability to absorb forces
+- Footwear: particularly a rigid sole and toe spring, which interferes with foot muscle activity, restricts circulation, and hinders the plantar fascia’s ability to absorb forces

-Contrary to popular belief, the condition is not caused by inflammation, and supportive footwear is more likely to contribute to the problem than help it.
+Contrary to popular belief, the condition is not caused by inflammation in the traditional sense, and supportive footwear is possibly more likely to contribute to the problem than help it.